freezy/VisualPinball.Engine/VisualPinball.Unity/VisualPinball.Unity.Patcher/README.md

 ## Patcher

 Now we know how to match an item, let's create a patch.
-It's as easy as writing a `void` method in your patch class that takes in Unity's `GameObject` and decorate it with an item matcher.
+It's as easy as writing a `void` method in your patch class that takes in the objects you're interested in (see below), and decorate it with an item matcher.

 Let's take the name matcher from the example above and use it to hide the flipper shadows: